brianglass/anastasis/files/wednesday_matins.md

 <a href="#_ftnref10" id="_ftn10"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[10]</span></a> This phrase is from 1 Corinthians 2:6 and is therefore almost always used in connection with the Crucifixion.
 It is frequently inscribed on pectoral crosses and other depictions of the crucified Lord.

-<a href="#_ftnref11" id="_ftn11"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[11]</span></a> <span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">St Romanos speaks of human nature as Â‘thornyÂ’ in a number of his Kontakia.
-For example in *On the Apostle Thomas* (Strophe 2): Â‘For from ThomasÂ’s hand I believe in MosesÂ’ story; For though it was perishable and thorny it was not consumed As it handled the side like a burning flameÂ’.
+<a href="#_ftnref11" id="_ftn11"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[11]</span></a> <span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">St Romanos speaks of human nature as ‘thorny’ in a number of his Kontakia.
+For example in *On the Apostle Thomas* (Strophe 2): ‘For from Thomas’s hand I believe in Moses’ story; For though it was perishable and thorny it was not consumed As it handled the side like a burning flame’.
 See also *On the Nativity* (Strophe 11).
 The idea very probably derives from St Ephrem the Syrian.</span>

 <a href="#_ftnref12" id="_ftn12"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[12]</span></a> Luke 2:35.